 1. Landlord insurance

 One thing that landlord insurance doesn’t cover is the items that belong to your renter.
-In many states, you can require a tenant to obtain and pay for their own renters insurance policy.
-This way, they won’t have an excuse for not paying the rent if they have to replace items they claim were stolen.
+In many states, you can require a tenant to obtain and pay for their own renter's insurance policy.

 2. Liability insurance

-Liability insurance covers accidents that happen at your property by tenants, their guests, and even your repair people.
-Typical liability coverage protects you:
+Liability insurance covers accidents that happen at your property involving people such as tenants, their guests, and even your repair people.
+Typical liability coverage may protect you:

 - If someone gets hurt or something is stolen